cognitionIT/AZ-300-LabFiles/Instructions/AZ-300T01_Lab_Mod01_Exploring Monitoring Capabilities in Azure.md

 1. Note the value of the `<custom-label>` that resulted in the successful outcome.
 You will need it in the next task.

-1. From the lab virtual machine, start Microsoft Edge and browse to the Azure QuickStart template that deploys autoscale demo app on Ubuntu 16.04 at [**https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-bottle-autoscale**](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-bottle-autoscale).
+1. From your machine, start Microsoft Edge and browse to the Azure QuickStart template that deploys autoscale demo app on Ubuntu 16.04 at [**https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-bottle-autoscale**](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-bottle-autoscale).

 1. Click **Deploy to Azure** and, when prompted, sign in by using the Microsoft account that has the Owner role in the target Azure subscription.